hellohaptik/docs_haptik/docs/bot-builder/integrations/introduction.md

 * OTP verification

+You can read more about the Code Editor Integration [here](https://docs.haptik.ai/bot-builder/integrations/integrating-custom-code).

 ### When to use Static Node integrations

 This should only be used in very complex cases where a middleware service needs to be built or the code is too complicated.
 Some scenarios where you should be using the API integrations are: